edwardtekwa/FoodWeb/Readme.txt

 Edit estSingleSpeciesModelmsy.m to change parameters for the single-species counterfactual model fit to food web data in the no-warming period.
 Data for subsequent plotting is saved as WarmingDispersalStats.mat.

 4. To plot aggregate results, run Add_warming_endstats_dispersal_plots.m after editing the .mat file target under "load".
-Otherwise, run as is to plot data from the paper's main simulations.
+Otherwise, run as is to plot data from the paper's main simulations (in WarmingMovementStats_c1_004 sumLL.mat).

 5. To plot time series and food web diagram for one simulation replicate, run plot_demog_spatial_endS.m.
+This plots data from a sample replicate (Foodweb_numSpecies200_dT3_basalSize0.01_meanD3_pInedible0_fIII.mat).

 Edit the .mat file target under "load" to use another simulation replicate.
 Edit patches and time points for food web diagrams.